Attract hummingbirds to your garden by planting their favorite nectar-rich flowering vines. Grow these vines for hummingbirds.

 Cup and Saucer Vine

-Cobaea scandens, Annual, Perennial in zones 9 to 11
+Cobaea scandens, Zones 9 to 11 or Annual

-A vigorous grower, give this vine a sturdy support to climb and display its cup-shaped, aromatic flowers.
+A vigorous grower, give cup and saucer vine a sturdy support to climb and display its cup-shaped, aromatic flowers.
 The blooms open green and then mature to purple, lasting about four days.
 Grow in full sun and provide a bit of afternoon shade in hotter regions.

 Scarlet Runner Bean